 Classes on weekday evenings, 6:30 – 9:30pm.
-Occasionally a course may be offered on a weekday afternoon.
+Occasionally, courses may be offered on weekday afternoons and Saturday mornings.

 The semester courses offered by the programme may vary from time to time.
 For full-time students, one core course and three electives will be taken in the first semester, and three electives will be taken in the second semester of the programme.
 For part-time students, one core course and three electives will be taken in the first year of the programme and three electives in the second year.

 Students are encouraged to pursue either a LITERARY AND CULTURAL STUDIES stream, or a FILM/SCREEN STUDIES stream within the Programme.
 Students are also allowed to not pursue any specific streams.

 Students are encouraged to select any 3 from the following: CLIT7006, CLIT7007, CLIT7008, CLIT7009, CLIT7010, CLIT7011, CLIT7013, CLIT7016, CLIT7018, CLIT7020, CLIT7023, CLIT7024, CLIT7025.

 Students are encouraged to select any 3 from the following: CLIT7007, CLIT7014, CLIT7016, CLIT7019, CLIT7020, CLIT7021, CLIT7022, CLIT7023.